New-College-MCR/mcr-website/content/services/bar.md

 __Why should I volunteer?__

-To quote the best song to come out of Norway in the 20th C and the unofficial motto of the bar “Beer, Beer and more Beer - it’s the most beautiful thing I know” (https://www.youtube.com/watch?v=HJOAvmQ7FW0)
+To quote the best song to come out of Norway in the 20th C and the unofficial motto of the bar [“Beer, Beer and more Beer - it’s the most beautiful thing I know”](https://www.youtube.com/watch?v=HJOAvmQ7FW0)!

 In all seriousness - It’s a load of fun, and a great way to get involved with the MCR community, bar volunteers also have the privilege of free drinks (within reason!!!) while they are on shift.

 __‘Where can I sign up?’, you ask!__

-Put your name down on this spreadsheet:
+Put your name down on [this spreadsheet](https://docs.google.com/spreadsheets/d/1-fhhQ_e5MMjd-te1RmpoNEzpAGtgCLS3/edit?usp=sharing&ouid=103938516984591732073&rtpof=true&sd=true)!